aleen42/gitbook-footer/README.md

     * 5.3.1 update readme
     * 5.3.2 fix timezone problem of UTC
     * 5.3.3 support GITHUB_TOKEN under travis-ci building
-    * 5.3.4 fix issume number
+    * 5.3.4 fix the number of issues
+    * 5.3.5 fix the problem of [#9](https://github.com/aleen42/gitbook-footer/issues/9) and

 ### :fuelpump: How to contribute